 • Keep your pets safe and secure in a well-ventilated crate or carrier, – wire mesh, hard plastic and soft-sided – large enough for your pet to stand, sit, lie down and turn around in.
 Get the pet used to the carrier in the comfort of your home before your trip.

 Take you pet for a series of short drives, gradually increasing the amount of time spent in the car so he’ll be better prepared for a longer trip.
+In case of an accident, consider seeking legal advice, such as contacting Aronfeld Trial Lawyers.

 • Secure the crate so it won’t slide or shift in the event of a quick stop.
 Each year thousands of animals are injured, die, or become needlessly lost in car accidents.
+If owners are also part of the accident, they may need the help of an Orlando accident attorney.

 Bring travel papers, food, bowl, leash, harness, a waste scoop, plastic bags, grooming supplies, medication and a pet first-aid kit.